Kaleido Resource Model

 NOTE: Centralized and decentralized are not consortia parameters.
-Rather, they are arbitrary terms used in this document to delineate the ownership orchestration of the consortium’s memberships.
+Rather, they are arbitrary terms used in this document to delineate the ownership orchestration of the consortia’s memberships.

 An organization is the top level resource that can access the Kaleido platform and is a prerequisite for any administrative operations (e.g. environment creation, node generation, etc).
 Dependent on the consortium membership approach, resources in a blockchain network exist within the purview of either a single organization or multiple organizations.

 Via the Kaleido console, organizations are able to generate “admin credentials” (aka an APIKEY) which can be leveraged to perform administrative resource management ops through the Kaleido API.
 The administrator of an organization can extend invitations to additional users, whereby they are granted the same level of administrative authority.
 Note though that these invitations should be provisioned carefully, as any on-boarded users will possess the same root privileges as the organizational admin.

 NOTE: Resource limitations are bound to an organization’s chosen plan.
 The following choices are available: Starter, Team, Business and Enterprise.
 Please refer to the table at the bottom of this page for the enumerated limitations

 At its core, a consortium is simply a grouping of member organizations that will participate to some degree in the blockchain network.
 The key configuration of a consortium is the ownership of its underlying memberships.